 NMF Primary Care Leadership Program

 In order to increase access to primary care for the underserved, the GE Foundation and National Medical Fellowships founded the Primary Care Leadership Program (PCLP) in 2012.
-Now entering its seventh year, PCLP provides future healthcare professionals with an opportunity to experience the challenges and rewards of primary care practice in community health centers across the US.
+Now entering its eighth year, PCLP provides future healthcare professionals with an opportunity to experience the challenges and rewards of primary care practice in community health centers (CHCs) across the US.
 This program is open to medical students and graduate-level nursing and physician assistant students who are poised to become leaders in primary care.

 PCLP Scholar candidates must meet the following eligibility:

 - Proof of U.S. citizenship or Deferred Action for Childhood Arrivals (DACA) approval letter